 Big League Experience Baseball Camp is the longest running, and most notable residential baseball camps in North America.
 Under the direction of Oliver resident Don Coy and John Vanderburgh the camp came into fruition in 1960.
 One year later a strong baseball addition to the camp came in the form of Washington State Hall of Fame player/coach Dale Parker who’s resources and baseball connections took the camp to another level.

 In the mid 80’s Bob Kokotailo took over and continued the legacy of the camp until the mid 90’s.
 Bob brought a baseball passion to Oliver in which his whole family was a part of.

-For the past 23 years the camp has been directed by Major League scout and Team Canada coach Marty Lehn, My Google+ Profile and former professional baseball player and Team Canada member Colin Dixon.
+Since 1997 the camp has been directed by former Major League scout and Team Canada coach Marty Lehn, and former professional baseball player and Team Canada member Colin Dixon.

 “Our goal was to continue the legacy of the original owners by offering a camp that teaches young men and boys how to play the game of baseball in a professional manner and provide them with an experience that gives the game the respect it truly deserves.”